willshersystems/ansible-sshd/README.md

 build phase) or AIX (Ansible `service` module does not currently support `enabled` for AIX)

+#### sshd_systemd_unit

+Selection among `service` and `socket`, which is used in systemd to handle the sshd connection.
+Only one can be active at a time, otherwise both sshd and systemd will try to bind the same port and one of them will fail.
+Default depends on OS.
+Most of them use `service`, but recent Ubuntu switched to using `socket` by default.

 #### sshd_allow_reload

 If set to *false*, a reload of sshd service won't happen on change.
 This can